Wings (1927 film score)

 Wings is a song for voice and piano written by Ballard Macdonald and composed by J.S.
 Zamecnik.
-Included is also a ukulele arrangement of the song by May Singhi Breen.The song was first published in 1927 by Sam Fox Pub.
+It also includes a ukulele arrangement of the song by May Singhi Breen.The song was first published in 1927 by Sam Fox Pub.
 Co. in Cleveland, Ohio.
 The sheet music cover illustration features a photograph of Charles Rogers and Clara Bow with a border design of airplanes.

 This song was written for the film Wings, directed by William A. Wellman.

 The sheet music can be found at the Pritzker Military Museum & Library.